KChen-lab/Monopogen/README.md

 **scPopGene** is one python package for population analysis in single-cell studies, developed and maintained by [Ken chen's lab](https://sites.google.com/view/kchenlab/Home) in MDACC. `scPopMap` is developed to benefit the population-level association study for single cell studies.
 It can work on datasets generated from single cell RNA 10x 5', 10x 3', smartseq, single ATAC-seq technoloiges.
 It is composed of four modules:
-* Germinle variant identification from shallow 10x scRNA-seq or scATAC-seq profiles.
+* **Germinle variant identification from shallow 10x scRNA-seq or scATAC-seq profiles**.
 Given the sparsity of single cell sequencing data, we leverage linkage disequilibrium (LD) from external reference panel(such as 1KG3, TopMed) to refine genotypes.
-* Poteintal Somatic variant identification.
+* **Poteintal Somatic variant identification**.
 The candidated variants with high alternative allele supporeted in study sample are further classifed based on their allele frequency patten among cell clusters (cell type/ cell states).
+The variant calling is mostly from `Monovar` developed in [Ken chen's lab]
-* Population ancestry analysis (TBD)
+* **Population ancestry analysis** (TBD)
-* Association study/ GWAS variant annotation in single-cell level (TBD).
+* **Association study/ GWAS variant annotation in single-cell level** (TBD).

 ## 1. Dependencies